cjol/boilerplate-sam-typescript/README.md

 -   Switch from `npm` to `yarn`
 -   Format everything with `prettier` and move from tslint to eslint
 -   Migrate webpack config to typescript and add schema validation

+## DynamoDB

+When creating tables in SAM we have two choices:
+`Type: AWS::Serverless::SimpleTable` or `Type: AWS::DynamoDB::Table`.
+`SimpleTable` gives you less control, but also requires less configuration.
+An advantage of `SimpleTable` is that we can retrieve the table name within the template by simply using `!Ref TableResourceName` (e.g. to pass in to lambda as an env var).
+This is not possible with `DynamoDB::Table` which only outputs the table ARN.
+We can either deconstruct this ARN to retrieve the generated table name, or explicitly name the table and refer to that static name (that's what we do in the current example).

+### Running locally

+A local DynamoDB instance is included via `docker-compose`.
+The configuration also creates a docker network, which our lambda functions will be able to connect to.
+Running `yarn dev` will run a custom script which starts the `dynamodb` container, and creates tables.
+The tables to create are parsed from `template.yaml`.
+This also happens automatically as part of the jest global setup script.

+Note that the `docker-compose.yml` file has enabled the `sharedDb` option, which is useful because the lambda function does not share the hosts' `AWS_PROFILE`, so without this option the host and containers would see different databases.
+Finally, remember that lambda functions running inside a container must communicate with DynamoDB through the docker network (i.e.
+`http://dynamodb:8000`) while on the host, we instead communicate through a host-exposed port (i.e. `http://localhost:8000`).
+This is controlled in our code through the `DYNAMO_HOST` environment variable.